 Your Houston DWI attorney will get this evidence suppressed if law enforcement proceeds without your consent or fails to get a search warrant.

-Illegal Stops
+Cops Often Make Illegal Stops

-Your lawyer can explain the complexities of the legal system and ensure that the court hears your case and renders the right outcome.
+We can explain the complexities of the legal system and ensure that the court hears your case and renders the right outcome.

-What You Should Know About DWI Sentencing
+What You Need to Know About DWI Penalties

 - Probation or community supervision